jizhang/jizhang.github.com/source/_drafts/python-static-type-check.md

     def add(self, element: int): ...
 ```

 `...` or [Ellipsis][8] is a valid Python expression, and a conventional way to leave out implementation.
-Stub files are used to add type hints to existing codebase without changing its source.
+Stub files are used to add type hints to an existing codebase without changing its source.
 For instance, Python standard library is fully typed with stub files, hosted in a repository called [typeshed][4].
 There are other third-party libraries in this repo too, and they are all released as separate packages in PyPI, prefixed with `types-`, like `types-requests`.
 They need to be installed explicitly, otherwise mypy would complain that it cannot find type definitions for these libraries.
 Fortunately, a lot of popular libraries have embraced static typing and do not require external stub files.

 Mypy provides a nice [cheat sheet][5] for basic usage of type hints, and Python [documentation][6] contains the full description.
-Here're the entries that I find most helpful:
+Here are the entries that I find most helpful:

 ```python
 # Basic types